Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Conclusions

-We would like to lay emphasis on the fact that the {\it observation} of the absolute anticommutativity property, in the context of the conserved (anti-)BRST charges, is a novel and interesting result in view of the fact that we have taken into account {\it only} the (anti-)chiral super expansions of the supervariables\footnote{In our earlier works (see, e.g. [32-36]), we have applied the techniques and tricks of ACSA to obtain the nilpotent symmetries of the ${\cal N} = 2$ SUSY quantum mechanical models of interest.
-However, we have found that the conserved charges are {\it not} absolutely anticommuting.
-Thus, our observation of the absolute anticommutativity property in the context of (anti-)BRST charges is {\it novel} and interesting.}.
+We would like to emphasize that the {\it observation} of the absolute anticommutativity property, in the context of the conserved (anti-)BRST charges, is a novel observation because of the fact that {\it only} the (anti-)chiral super expansions have been considered within the ambit of ACSA.
 This observation of the absolute anticommutativity property is obvious when one takes into account the {\it full} super expansions of the supervariables {\it along all} the possible Grassmannian directions of the suitably chosen supermanifold on which the {\it ordinary} theory is generalized.
 Furthermore, the appearance of the CF-type restriction in the computations of $s_b\,L_{\bar B}$ and $s_{ab}\,L_B$ [cf. Eqs.
-(28), (29)] in the {\it ordinary} space {\it and} its analogue in the {\it superspace} (where ACSA plays an important role) are very interesting observations in our present endeavor (cf. Sec.
+(28), (29)] in the {\it ordinary} space {\it and} its analogue in the {\it superspace} are very interesting observations in our present endeavor (cf. Sec.
 6).
-The other observation that merits a clear and special mention is the {\it universality} of the CF-type restriction: $B + \bar B + i(\bar C\,\dot C - \dot{\bar C}\,C) = 0$ in the context of the reparameterization (i.e. 1D diffeomorphism) invariant non-SUSY theory of a scalar relativistic particle [27] and our present SUSY system of a spinning relativistic particle (where the nilpotent SUSY transformations exist between the bosonic and fermionic variables of our SUSY theory).
+The other observation that merits a clear and special mention is the {\it universality} of the CF-type restriction: $B + \bar B + i(\bar C\,\dot C - \dot{\bar C}\,C) = 0$ in the context of the reparameterization (i.e. 1D diffeomorphism) invariant non-SUSY theory of a scalar relativistic particle as well as a non-relativistic particle [24, 23] and our present SUSY system of a spinning relativistic particle (where the nilpotent SUSY transformations exist between the specific set of bosonic and fermionic variables of our SUSY theory).